Things To Always Have In The Fridge

 Milk or Plant-Based Milk

-Stock a mix of milk selections to fit different tastes and needs.
-Cow's milk packs calcium and vitamin D, while almond, soy, and oat options cater to those looking for lactose-free flavors.
+Stock a mix to fit different tastes.
+Cow’s milk packs calcium and vitamin D, while almond, soy, and oat options cater to lactose-free needs.

 Type Calories (per cup) Protein (g) Calcium (mg)